atsushieee/improvisation-lab/README.md

 ## Features

+- Web-based and direct microphone input support
+- Real-time pitch detection with FCPE (Fast Context-aware Pitch Estimation)
+- Provides real-time feedback on pitch accuracy

+### Interval Practice: Features
+- Focuses on practicing musical intervals.
+- Users can select the interval and direction (up or down) to practice.

+### Piece Practice: Features
+- Allows users to select a song and practice its chord progressions.
-- Generate melodic phrases based on scales and chord progressions
+- Generate melodic phrases based on scales and chord progressions.
 - Support for multiple scale types:
   - Major
   - Natural minor